 It is essential to implement formative assessment techniques to accomplish the objectives of the National Education Policy 2020 (Ministry of Education, 2020).
 These strategies encourage learners to engage in continuous learning, cultivate critical thinking, and improve the overall development of learners by giving feedback in real time.
 Feedback is an essential element of formative assessment techniques, capable of enhancing student learning and achievement (Ropohl & Rönnebeck, 2019).
 Formative assessment strategies that provide constructive feedback on the processes of students' learning should be implemented in the classroom to enhance the experience of learning and instruction (Schildkamp et al., 2020).
 Therefore, formative assessments aim to offer ongoing feedback rather than just evaluate results.
 They help students recognize their strengths and areas for enhancement during their educational journey.
 Social science is an interdisciplinary domain that combines multiple fields, including history, geography, political science, economics, sociology, anthropology, and literature.
 This integration offers a comprehensive understanding of social life, focusing specifically on interpersonal relationships and evolution over time (De Beer & Lautenbach, 2024).
 It is crucial to use various formative assessment strategies to eliminate the concept of rote memorisation and improve the way that social science concepts are taught in the classroom.
 Techniques such as peer assessment, self-assessment, one-minute papers, and classroom discussions facilitate active student engagement with the topic, promote reflection on understanding, and highlight areas for enhancement.
 These methods increase critical thinking and comprehension while offering students opportunities to amend their errors and cultivate a deeper understanding of the subject matter.
 Formative assessment strategies must be personalised to each subject area considering various ways in which students interact with and exhibit their understanding of the material.

-METHOD
+METHODOLOGY

 This paper discussed formative assessment strategies that are explicitly aligned with the objectives of NEP 2020 and are meant for use in the context of social science education (Ministry of Education, 2020).
 This study uses a qualitative-theoretical methodology to investigate and develop formative assessment procedures for social science education, ensuring alignment with the goals of NEP 2020.
 This approach is derived from Black and Wiliam (1998), who integrated existing literature to explain the process of formative assessment, thereby establishing its effectiveness in improving learning outcomes.
 Through a theoretical outline, this paper provides teachers with practical insights and recommendations for the implementation of formative assessments that not only align with the objectives of NEP 2020 but also foster a dynamic and enriching learning environment.
 This approach, in the end, emphasises the requirement of modifying assessment techniques to create a classroom environment that is more responsive and learner-centred.